Science in Everyday Life

 Applicants must complete the information requested within the link in its entirety which includes:

 The high school transcript must affix an official seal or the academic affairs department seal.
-You are recommended to use the transcript template provided by the program team.
+Chinese students are recommended to use the transcript template provided by the program team.
 Transcripts should include end-of-semester grades for each semester since high school (full marks for individual subjects must be indicated).
 Please also provide overall rankings or rankings by arts/science and indicate the total number of students If there is a grade ranking.
-You can also find the transcript template by the below link:
+You can find the transcript template here:

 • Certificates of academic competitions, e.g., Five Subject Olympiads, national/provincial/municipal academic competitions, etc.